 Southwest of the Parque Santa Lucía, is La Chaya Maya, an authentic and inexpensive place to try Mérida’s traditional cuisine.
 Named after the tree spinach that is frequently used in the region’s cuisine, the restaurant is located in a beautiful colonial building and is an excellent place to sample mukbil pollo.
 This Mayan classic is made of masa or dough filled with a highly seasoned mixture of pork and chicken, all cooked in a banana leaf.
 The finished result is a kind of tamal pie that is typically offered to deceased family members on the Day of the Dead in November.

+Mérida’s most impressive museum, the Gran Museo del Mundo Maya, is connected to the city center by the Paseo de Montejo, one of the longest avenues in the city.
 The museum houses a spectacular collection of Mayan relics, art and jewelry.
 The museum’s exhibitions begin documenting the present day, and travel all the way back to the extinction of the dinosaurs (it is thought that the meteorite that wiped out the dinosaurs hit northern Mérida).

 The architecture of the building alone makes a visit worthwhile.
 Inaugurated in 2012, the contemporary green and grey structure mimics the form of a ceiba, the sacred tree believed by the Maya to connect Earth with the heavens and the underworld.
 The museum frequently stages a free light show on the building at night.